Efficient CHAD: Finding and Solving Efficiency Problems

 \paragraph{Fixing Environment Zeros and One-Hots} Since we implemented $\Env{(x_1 : \ty_1, \ldots, x_n : \ty_n)}$ as $\ty_1 \times \cdots \times \ty_n$ in \cref{sec:basic-chad}, the $\tZero[\Env{\Gamma}]$ in $\Dsyn[\Gamma]{\tUnit}$ and the $\tOne{\var}{\Dsyn{\ty}_2}{\Dsyn{\Gamma}_2}$ in $\Dsyn[\Gamma]{\var : \ty}$ still have to create a big tuple filled with zeros.
 A standard way to make a sequence (a total map from bounded integers to values) sparse is to use an associative array, often implemented as a balanced binary tree in programming languages\footnote{And in purely functional programming languages, almost always, because there a \emph{mutable} hashmap does not work well.} (which is essentially a \emph{partial} map from keys to values).
 Since~our keys are slightly odd --- they are pointers into the environment, and the type of the associated~value depends on the index --- we will explicitly specify the interface of such a map data structure instead of directly instantiating the standard data structure.
 However, it should be clear that it can be implemented with a standard immutable tree-map, modulo type-safety.
 This API is shown in \cref{fig:env-map-interface}.

-In the interface, $\mEmpty$ creates an empty map, and $\mGet\var\tau\Gamma e$ gets the entry for $\var$ from the map $e$, returning $\tZero[\tau]$ if there is no entry there yet. $\mPush{}$ and $\mPopx{}$, respectively, extend and reduce the environment, where $\mPopx{}$ performs actual work because it has to remove the now-extraneous~entry from the underlying map structure; $\mPush{}$ simply changes the type to make an additional key allowable, but does not need to add the key yet.
-(Conceptually, $\mPush{}$ pushes a $\tZero$, but zeros are~elided due to sparsity.) $\mModify\var\tau\Gamma f e$ applies the function $f$ to the value in the map for variable $\var$, pre-initialising with $\tZero[\tau]$ if necessary. $\mUnion{}{}$ takes the union of the two maps, adding overlapping values using the addition operation $\tPlus[\ty]{}{}$ of the monoids $\ty$ contained in $\Gamma$.
+In the interface, $\mEmpty$ creates an empty map, and $\mGet\var\tau\Gamma e$ gets the entry for $\var$ from the map $e$, returning $\tZero[\tau]$ if there is no entry there yet. $\mPush{}$ and $\mPopx{}$, respectively, extend and reduce the environment, where $\mPopx{}$ performs actual work because it removes the now-extraneous~entry from the underlying map structure; $\mPush{}$ simply changes the type to make an additional key allowable, but does not need to add the key yet.
+(Conceptually, $\mPush{}$ pushes a $\tZero$, but zeros are~elided due to sparsity.) $\mModify\var\tau\Gamma f e$ applies the function $f$ to the value in the map at the variable $\var$, pre-initialising with $\tZero[\tau]$ if necessary. $\mUnion{}{}$ takes the union of the two maps, adding overlapping values using the addition operation $\tPlus[\ty]{}{}$ of the monoids $\ty$ contained in $\Gamma$.
 Finally, $\mPop{}$ is a derived operation.

 Using this interface, we can implement $\Env\Gamma$ as $\EnvMap\Gamma$ and instantiate its methods as follows:

 At this point, zero cotangents (due to our new sparse $\LPair{\ty}{\ty[2]}$) as well as zero and one-hot environment vectors can all be constructed in constant time as required.
 Note that the program transformation of \cref{fig:basic-chad} has not changed: simply the implementation of some of the types has changed.